StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations-sharing-rules.md

 This is useful when task and observable sharing rules are set to *manual* to ensure that users manually select which tasks and observables to share.

-Follow these step-by-step instructions to:
+Follow these step-by-step instructions to learn how to:

 * [Share a Task](../../user-guides/analyst-corner/tasks/share-a-task.md)
 * [Share an Observable](../../user-guides/analyst-corner/cases/share-an-observable.md)